Nooneokf/temp-mail/public/blog/is-temp-mail-safe.md

 > “Temporary email services like 10 Minute Mail or Guerrilla Mail are generally horrible for security and privacy… anyone can access the inbox if they know the address.”
 > — *Reddit user on r/privacy*

 **Takeaway:** The safety depends entirely on the provider and how you use it.
 A public inbox from a random site?
 Unsafe.
-A private session-based temp inbox like FreeCustom.Email?
+A private session-based temp inbox like tempmail.encorebot.me?
 Much safer.

 ---

-## 🛡️ FreeCustom.Email: Built for Privacy
+## 🛡️ tempmail.encorebot.me: Built for Privacy

-FreeCustom.Email avoids common pitfalls by offering:
+tempmail.encorebot.me avoids common pitfalls by offering:

 - **Private inboxes per session**
 - **Multiple rotating domains** to reduce detection